-4.3 Micro-worlds and real worlds: Bootstrapping in Lilliput
+4.4.
+Micro-worlds and real worlds: bootstrapping in Lilliput

-A common criticism of Copycat is that its domain of letter strings is a "toy" domain, and that nothing useful will come from studying this sliver of reality.
-Hofstadter and his colleagues counter that that the charge of using toy domains is more accurately leveled at other models of analogy (like SME), which leave many aspects of their domains unrepresented.
+A common criticism of Copycat is that its domain of letter-strings is a 'toy' domain, and that nothing useful will come from studying this sliver of reality.
+Hofstadter and his colleagues counter that the charge of using toy domains is more accurately levelled at other models of analogy (like SME), which leave many aspects of their domains unrepresented.
 Our purpose here is not to cudgel Copycat with the toy domain label.
 We agree with Hofstadter that a detailed model of a small domain can be very illuminating.
 But it is worth examining Hofstadter's two arguments for why SME is more toylike than Copycat.

-First, Hofstadter with some justice takes SME and ACME to task because of the rather thin domain semantics in some of their representations.
-For example, he notes that even though SME's representations contain labels like 'heat' and'water', "The only knowledge the program has of the two situations consists of their syntactic structures ...it has no knowledge of any of the concepts involved in the two situations."
-(Hofstadter, 1995a, p.
+First, Hofstadter, with some justice, takes SME and ACME to task because of the rather thin domain semantics in some of their representations.
+For example, he notes that even though SME's representations contain labels such as 'heat' and 'water', 'The only knowledge the program has of the two situations consists of their syntactic structures... it has no knowledge of any of the concepts involved in the two situations' (Hofstadter 1995a, p.
 278).
 This is a fair complaint for some examples.
 However, the same can be said of Copycat's representations.
-Copycat explicitly factors out every perceptual property of letters, leaving only their identity and sequencing information (i.e., where a letter occurs in a string and where it is in an alphabet).
-There is no representation of the geometry of letters: Copycat wouldn't notice that "b" and "p" are similar under a flip, for instance, or that "a" looks more like "a" than "a" does.
+Copycat explicitly factors out every perceptual property of letters, leaving only their identity and sequencing information (i.e. where a letter occurs in a string and where it is in an alphabet).
+There is no representation of the geometry of letters: Copycat would not notice that 'b' and 'p' are similar under a flip, for instance, or that 'a' looks more like 'a' than 'A' does.

 The second argument raised by Hofstadter and his colleagues concerns the size and tailoring of the representations.
-Although they acknowledge that SME's representations often include information irrelevant to the mapping, CFH state:
+Although they acknowledge that SME's representations often include information irrelevant to the mapping, (Chalmers et al. 1992, p.
+201) state:

-"The mapping processes used in most current computer models of analogy-making, such as SME, all use very small representations that have the relevant information selected and ready for immediate use.
-For these programs to take as input large representations that include all available information would require a radical change in their design."
-(CFH, p.
-201)
+The mapping processes used in most current computer models of analogy-making, such as SME, all use very small representations that have the relevant information selected and ready for immediate use.
+For these programs to take as input large representations that include all available information would require a radical change in their design.